 All absences are recorded, collated and filed centrally.
 On return to work the absentee is responsible for completing an appropriate Absence Form, depending upon the type of absence.
-The absentee is responsible for ensuring that their Absence Form is handed in to the Main Office within 7 days.
+The absentee is responsible for ensuring that their Absence Form is handed in to the YARSM within 7 days.
+The YARSM is responsible for passing the completed form to the Main Office.